 GLFHC, a Federally Qualified Health Center, is the second largest health center in Massachusetts and provides primary health and acute care services to residents of Lawrence and the surrounding Merrimack Valley area.
 The city of Lawrence is a densely populated community named the “Immigrant City” for its rich multiethnic and multicultural history.
 Currently, a large percentage of the population is Hispanic which further shapes the local culture and how health care is delivered.

 GLFHC is recognized as a National Committee for Quality Assurance (NCQA) level-3 Patient Centered Medical Home (PCMH) which affords our pharmacy resident a wealth of interdisciplinary interactions.
 GLFHC became the first organization in the nation to have an accredited Community Health Center sponsored Family Medicine Residency.
-This means you will have the opportunity to directly work and train alongside primary care physicians.
+This means the resident will have the opportunity to directly work and train alongside primary care physicians.

 Our clinical pharmacy team provides direct patient care as partners in the PCMH model and practice under collaborative drug therapy management (CDTM) agreements.
 The GLFHC Family Pharmacy participates in the 340B program which enables scarce resources to be stretched and spread to the most vulnerable patient populations.
 As a whole, GLFHC distinguishes itself by providing the highest quality multidisciplinary patient care experience and innovative solutions to improve health outcomes in an underserved urban community.

-MCPHS University is the oldest institution of higher education in Boston.
 MCPHS University is one of the few private, free-standing universities in the United States specializing in the education of health professionals, and has prepared more students for professional careers in pharmacy than any other academic institution in the world.